Part One.

 You write a stunning first novel – the rest of your work never comes close.
 Here are some more syndromes to avoid – such as overstaying your welcome and biting the hand that feeds you.

-As it become less and less possible to make any money from writing (magazines and newspapers halve their rates or fold), more and more creative-writing courses spring up, promising students that they can make huge amounts if they hit the jackpot.
+As it becomes less and less possible to make any money from writing (magazines and newspapers halve their rates or fold), more and more creative-writing courses spring up, promising students that they can make huge amounts if they hit the jackpot.
 (Courses taught students to write short stories for decades after the magazines that published the stories folded.
 The NUJ suggests training, corporate reports and after-dinner speaking as alternative careers or side gigs.
 Agents, and info on magazines that publish freelance stories and articles, can be found in the Writers' and Artists' Yearbook.)

 "They constantly encourage their students toward a belief in a market that doesn't exist for beginning writers."
 Another frequently voiced criticism: "The school attempts to indoctrinate its students with a universally palatable style geared strictly to the closest farm and garden market.
 They don't expect, or accept, experimental work.
 Forty years ago the sort of bland writing they encourage might have found a home in the mass circulation family magazines—I doubt if it would today."
 (From Jessica Mitford's piece on the Famous Writers correspondence school in the Atlantic)